Forgetting Sarah Marshall: Plot

-Sarah becomes aware of the budding romance between Peter and Rachel and starts to feel jealous, while Peter realizes that his relationship with Sarah was not as good as he thought it was.
-The two pairs later share an awkward, drunken dinner.
+Sarah becomes aware of the budding romance between Peter and Rachel and starts to feel jealous, while Peter realizes that his former relationship with Sarah was not as good as he thought it was.
+The two couples share an awkward, drunken dinner.
 Afterwards, Peter takes Rachel back to his room and they begin to have sex.
 Hearing them through the wall, Sarah tries to compete with them by initiating sex with Aldous and moaning loudly.
-When he realizes she is trying to provoke a reaction from Peter, he pushes her off and tells her she is not over her ex.
-They bicker furiously, prompting Aldous to announce that the relationship is over.
+When Aldous realizes Sarah is trying to provoke a reaction from Peter, he pushes her off and tells her she is not over her ex.
+They bicker furiously, prompting Aldous to end their relationship.

 The next day, Peter learns Aldous has broken up with Sarah and is flying back to England.
-Peter goes to Sarah's room to console her, which leads to Sarah admitting she still loves him and wants to reconcile.
-They start to engage in sexual activity, but Peter abruptly cuts it off because of his feelings for Rachel.
+Peter goes to Sarah's room to console her, when Sarah admits she still loves him and wants to reconcile.
+They begin to have sex, but Peter abruptly ends it because of his feelings for Rachel.
 Peter immediately goes to Rachel to confess what happened, but she is hurt and demands that he leave and never contact her again.
 Before leaving, he goes to the bar they visited and removes a topless photo of her that was hung in the restroom's collage without her consent.
 Peter returns the photo to Rachel, bruised from a beating by the bar owner.

-Peter flies back to Los Angeles and, after a period of sadness and self-loathing, begins working on his Dracula puppet opera, A Taste for Love.
-He sends an invitation to Rachel for the opening night performance.
+Peter flies back to Los Angeles and, after a period of sadness and self-loathing, begins working on his Dracula puppet opera.
+He invites Rachel to the opening night.
 Although extremely hesitant at first, Rachel eventually decides to attend.
 After the successful performance, she congratulates Peter and tells him she is looking into staying in the area.
 She leaves so Peter can bask in the success of his show, but quickly returns to Peter's dressing room to tell him she misses him.

-The film ends with them embracing and kissing.
+They embrace and kiss.